BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/loan/readme.md

 # Loan Design Pattern

+- Functional Design Pattern
 - Lender Lendee Pattern

 - Ensures resource has been disposed of once out of scope
-  - Caller can passing their objects method to manage state
+  - Caller can pass their objects method to manage state

 ```java
 public interface InputStreamConsumer {